Hoffmannseggia microphylla, Wand Holdback

 Synonyms: (Caesalpinia virgata)

-Flower Color: Yellow, yellow with red-streaked; inflorescence an elongate raceme; fruits with crescent- or sickle-shaped pods.
+Flower Color: Wand Holdback is yellow, yellow with red-streaked; the flowering stalk or inflorescence is an elongate raceme and the fruits are crescent- or sickle-shaped pods.

 Flowering Season: March to October; April in California.